Mapping of the Colombian musical diversity

 From the same region, we also find porro similar in origins to cumbia, with a faster, more upbeat rhythm despite a certain monotony, today played by "las bandas papayeras", using wind instruments.

-Bullerengue, which originated in the Maroon communities (and is still performed by their descendants), is a sung dance performed exclusively by women - accompanied by two drums and the clapping of hands, the rhythm of which has its roots in the African continent - symbolizing female fertility and paying tribute to the dead.
-The great interpreter of bullerengue is Petrona Martinez (b.
-1930), whose success and tours of Europe and the USA have made her a major contributor to the worldwide popularity of the genre.
-Every October, a festival dedicated to the genre is held in Necocli.
+Bullerengue, which originated in Maroon communities (and is still performed by its descendants), is a sung dance performed exclusively by women - accompanied by two drums and hand-clapping whose rhythm has its roots in the African continent - symbolizing female fertility and paying tribute to the dead.
+The great interpreter of bullerengue is Petrona Martinez (born 1930), whose success and tours of Europe and the USA have made her a major contributor to the worldwide popularity of the genre.
+Every October, a festival dedicated to the genre is held in Necoclí.
 Originally from the Atlantic coast, let's not forget to mention the little bomb of joy that is chandé, a festive folklore fusion of indigenous rhythms and African music, performed on drums, maracas and flutes.

 In the Pacific region, the land of African slaves during the colonial era, the very specific art of currulao has developed.
 This dance is the most representative of this part of the country, stemming from African culture and rhythms, and whose name refers to the cununao, a drum that plays an important role in the region's folklore.
 Full of percussion, the currulao is a courtship dance, naturally performed by couples and exacerbating feelings of love.
 Performed with the same instruments as the currulao, the bunde (or bunde chocoano) differs from the former in its choreography.
 Although a funerary rite, its dance is intended to be joyful.
 Another local dance, the chirimia , is a popular, festive brass band featuring the instrument of the same name (a type of oboe) which arrived with the Spanish military at the time of the Conquista.
 The region is also famous for its use of the marimba.
 A celebration of life, a form of saint worship or a farewell to the deceased, "marimba music, traditional songs and dances, integral musical expressions of the fabric of the Afro-descendant community in the Colombian South Pacific region " have been on Unesco's list of Oral and Intangible Heritage of Humanity since 2010.
 The Festival de música del Pacífico Petronio Álvarez in Cali, held every August, features the best artists in the genre, including Grupo Gualajo, Grupo Bahía, Saboreo, Rumba Chonta, Socavón, Herencia de Tirimbiqui and Nidia Góngora, among others.